PieLabs/pie-website/content/docs/using/defining-items.md

 > note: formats for metadata for Items is outside the scope of PIE Framework itself.

-### Config JSON
+### Config JS/JSON

-The `config.json` file defines the configuration model for the Assessment Item and for the PIEs in the Item.
+The `config.(js|json)` file defines the configuration model for the Assessment Item and for the PIEs in the Item.
 For example a configuration for a mult-choice PIE question would include the choices, and the correct responses.

+> Note: If using config.js, it should export an object like so: `module.exports = {}`.

 The JSON definition contains the following properties:

 #### player (optional)